xinghaix/download-manager/docs/README_EN.md

 What's New:
 1. Dark Mode is coming!
 The theme file：[`public/theme/theme.json`](https://github.com/xinghaix/download-manager/blob/master/public/theme/theme.json)
-You can change it yourself, or upload your own theme file here, I will check it carefully as soon as possible and it will be next version.
+You can change it yourself, or upload your own theme file here.
+It will be in next version after checking.

 Optimization:
 1. Update French translation